nathanalam/Nathan_Challenge/challenge_cdk/README.md

 To deploy this in your AWS account, do the following:

+1. Purchase a valid domain name from a DNS provider
-1. Configure AWS
+2. Configure AWS
  Run the following command (assuming you have the AWS CLI installed)
  ```
  aws configure
  ```
  Then, provide an Access Key ID, Secret Access Key, and default region to deploy to

-2. Deploy CDK
+3. Deploy CDK
  Run the following:
  ```
  npm install
  npx cdk bootstrap
+ export CDK_DOMAIN_NAME="<your_domain_name_here>"
  npx cdk deploy
  ```
+4. The stack will pause until the domain name is configured to use the route 53 hosted zone's name servers.
+You will now need to go to the AWS console, find the hosted zone, and copy the name servers to the desired domain name.

-3. Wait for ACM to verify DNS ownership (can take up to 72 hours, but usually within an hour)
+5. Wait for ACM to verify DNS ownership after the domain name is configured to work with Route53's hosted zone.

 ### References